Say Thanks

 I’ve been reading a disturbing number of articles lately advocating and promoting software solutions for the monitoring of children’s smartphones and computers.
 I don’t have too much issue with children having software on their computers for filtering access to the … Continue reading

-Tagged freedom, gareth hughes, greens, privacy, security, spyware, think of the children
+Tagged freedom, gareth hughes, geek, greens, opinions, privacy, security, spyware, think of the children

 Leave a comment